FDio/csit/docs/cpta/methodology/index.rst

 of `Occam's razor`_ principle.

-The general formulation mandates to evaluate a large set of models, but for anomaly detection purposes, it is usefuls to consider a smaller set of models, so that scoring and comparing them is easier.
+The general formulation mandates to evaluate a large set of models, but for anomaly detection purposes, it is useful to consider a smaller set of models, so that scoring and comparing them is easier.

 For each candidate model, the data should be compressed losslessly,